helpmefindlaw/docs/docs/user-guide/workforce/applications.md

 ---
-title: "Interaction Hub Builder"
+title: "Applications"
 ---

-Assign your virtual employees applications to enable them to communicate over chat, email, MS Teams and more.
+Assign your virtual employees applications to enable them to communicate over chat, email, MS Teams, and more.

-Applications provide an interface for your broader team interact with your virtual employees.
-Chat with your virtual employees or assign them work and let them get busy in the background.
+Applications provide an interface for your broader team to interact with your virtual employees.
+Chat with your virtual employees or assign them tasks and let them work in the background.

 ## Application Builder